Skip to Content

 • Chong Pang Nasi Lemak: It’s a popular supper spot because it opens from 5pm to 7am the next morning, and famous for their crispy chicken wings.
 47 Sembawang Road, Singapore 758404

 • White Restaurant: They are known as the original creators of the Sembawang White Beehoon dish and are especially packed on weekends.
-So popular that there are now several outlets across Singapore.
+So popular they have other branches around Singapore.
 The white beehoon is pretty yummy and surprisingly filling!
+Use this Klook voucher for some savings [affiliate link].
 22 Jalan Tampang, Singapore 758966

 • Beaulieu House Restaurant: Located in Sembawang Park, this restaurant is housed in a beautiful old Colonial building that’s over 100 years old.
 Has a mix of Chinese and Western cuisine and considered a bit pricey.
 The ambience and view of the Johore Straits is the main draw.

-• Ice cream: If you need an ice cream treat to cool down, you have several artisanal options here: Daily Scoop is near Chong Pang Nasi Lemak, Holy Cow Creamery close to Yishun Park and Just Because Creamery near White Restaurant
+• Ice cream: If you need an ice cream treat to cool down, you have several artisanal options here: Daily Scoop is near Chong Pang Nasi Lemak, Holy Cow Creamery close to Yishun Park and The Better Scoop near White Restaurant.

 A plate of Sembawang White Beehoon, yum!